KaruroChori/meson-report-error/README.md

 DESTDIR=./dist meson install -C build
 ```

-You will see quickjs placed its own library in a different folder compared to tcc.
-Basically cmake via meson is misplacing it.
+You will see quickjs (cmake project) placed its own library in a different folder compared to tcc (meson project).
+Basically cmake when used via meson is misplacing it.